Live Dealer French Roulette

 One final type of wager is allowable in French Roulette: the full-complete bet.
 The full complete bet is used by high rollers to max out the bet limits on a table.
 When this happens, the full-complete bet is called “the maximum”.
 This stacks bets on a particular number by allowing all the possible bets one can make on that number.

 If you wagered “20 to the maximum”, then you would make 12 different bets which contain the number 20.
 Every single permutation of bet allowed would include a 20.
 In all, 40 chips would be placed on the table to complete the maximum bet.
 In doing so, you would max out the bet limits for that particular number.
 If the ball landed on the “20” slot, then you would receive a huge windfall.

 Live Dealer French Roulette Strategy

-There is no strategy to employ in Live Dealer French Roulette, because it is a game of chance.
-No strategy is employed, because no skill is required.
-We discussed the idea of strategy in the Live European Roulette and the Online Roulette articles, so I’ll be briefer in this case.
+Since this is a game of chance, there is no strategy to use in Live French Roulette.
+Ultimately, no strategy is used because no skill is required.
 Gamblers in French Roulette face a house edge of 2.70%.
 No betting pattern or chip placement is going to change those odds.

 Mathematics is mathematics.
 Probability is weighted against a French Roulette player; that is the price of entertainment.
 Your aunt’s suggestion to bet 2 of 3 column bets does not change the odds against you, no matter what she says.
 That’s a liberating thought because you can place your bets and enjoy the game as-is.
 If you would like to go into more detail about the probabilities and house edge of Roulette, be sure to visit the Wizard of Odds.